Knthcame/MarsRover/README.md

 - UI tests
   - Found in the androidTest module
   - A full end-to-end test has been added to ensure that the desired outcome is reached when specific data is input via UI and no errors or blockers occur.
-    - However, it fails on the CI workflow but works locally.
-Consequently it has been "disabled" and split into tests for each screen.
   - Specific tests for each screen test that user input leads to the expected outcomes.

 ## Continuous integration